Education / Postgraduate courses

 • CV

-Title of Degree: Specific Postgraduate Degree in Film Business
+Programme title: Postgraduate Diploma in Film Business

 Syllabus Postgraduate Degree in Film Business